Orange

 Orange has shown very soft population growth performance across periods assessed by AreaSearch

 Orange's population, as of August 2025, is approximately 19,465.
-This figure represents a growth of 442 people since the 2021 Census, which reported a population of 19,023.
-The increase is inferred from the estimated resident population of 19,166 in June 2024 and an additional 300 validated new addresses since the Census date.
-This results in a population density ratio of 430 persons per square kilometer.
-Orange's growth rate of 2.3% since the census is within 0.4 percentage points of the SA4 region's growth rate of 2.7%.
-Population growth was primarily driven by overseas migration, contributing approximately 89.6% of overall population gains.
+This figure represents an increase of 442 people since the 2021 Census, which reported a population of 19,023.
+The growth was inferred from ABS estimates of 19,166 in June 2024 and validated new addresses since then.
+The population density is about 430 persons per square kilometer.
+Orange's growth rate of 2.3% since the census is within 0.4 percentage points of its SA4 region (2.7%).
+Overseas migration contributed approximately 89.6% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the area's population is projected to decrease by 284 persons.
-However, specific age cohorts are expected to grow, notably the 25 to 34 age group, which is projected to expand by 407 people.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 using a 2021 base year are applied.
+These projections indicate a population decline of 284 persons by 2041.
+However, the 25 to 34 age group is projected to grow by 407 people during this period.

 Frequently Asked Questions - Population